The Ultimate Guide To Start Building Your Dropshipping Business

 Tips for Running Your Store like a Pro

 Now that your Shopify Store is set-up, it’s time to “maintain the property”.
 Think of yourself as a landlord.
 After getting your first tenants, it’s time to resolve tiny problems as you find more, and cash in where you can.
 Here are some tips to help with the daily upkeep of your business.

 Stick With A Routine

 Having a routine means you’re less likely to give up.
 You’ll find that the same basic principles will always apply to your business; no matter what stage your business is in.
 Offer a product or products, market to your customers, and adjust and experiment to see what works best.
 The more you can stick to a schedule in repeating this process, the more success you’ll have.
-Full-time work isn’t required, but perhaps spending a couple hours every week day or so, would be an ideal schedule to stick to.
+Full-time work isn’t required, but perhaps spending a couple of hours every weekday or so, would be an ideal schedule to stick to.